LeonHeidelbach/trailblazer.nvim/README.md

 You could just use TrailBlazer trail marks as you would normal Neovim marks, but with a few optimalizations to make your workflow more efficient.
 The real power of this plugin however, lies within its ability to quickly create and consume trail marks from the stack as you edit your code.
-This enables you to quickly "bookmark" where you are right now, naviagte to wherever you need to and come back by simply popping the last mark off the stack using the "track back" feature.
+This enables you to quickly "bookmark" where you are right now, navigate to wherever you need to and come back by simply popping the last mark off the stack using the "track back" feature.
 This is especially useful when you need to quickly jump to a specific location in a different file or window and return afterwards without the need for a permanent mark.
 The length of these short lived trails